continuous-dems/workshop-coastal-coupling-2026/modules/02b-inside-the-workflow/index.md

 That is okay.

-The goal of this module is to understand the **shape of the workflow**, not to wait on the same terminal line as everyone else.
+The goal of this module is to understand the **structure of the workflow**, not to wait on the same terminal line as everyone else.

 <!-- TODO / RESCUE PATH PLACEHOLDER
 Add the exact instructor-provided fallback location once known.